Incorporating Quality Improvement in Public Health

 Public health organizations that want to develop their capability to use QI strategically should begin with a study of W. E. Deming’s framework for the science of improvement.
 This framework encourages the selection and use of QI methods that will be effective in the specific context of interest.
 In particular, to develop effective QI activities, one must first appreciate the system one is trying to improve.
 Public health leaders who can describe their organizations and work as processes have set the foundation for improvement.

 Are you a public health leader using QI to effect systems change in your community or state?
 How are you going to build on your initial successes?
-Share your thoughts via the comments.
+Share your thoughts on Twitter.

 Lloyd Provost, MS, is an improvement science expert and a statistician at Associates in Process Improvement.
-He is also a faculty member supporting the Collaborative Improvement and Innovation Network (CoIIN) to Reduce Infant Mortality.
+He is also a faculty member supporting the Infant Mortality CoIIN.